All Episodes

 Let's say, just hypothetically here, because I've been trying to get my arms around this all morning.

-Yes, it would, and quite frankly, every fireman in America and every utility company America have gas detectors and the like.
+And quite frankly, every fireman in America and every utility company in America have gas detectors and the like.

-I still own an aim myself, which is a an instrument that can sense gas at very, very, very small amounts.
+I still own an AIM myself, which is an instrument that can sense gas at very, very, very small amounts.

-And quite frankly, I literally every gas department and every fire department has one of these.
+And quite frankly, literally every gas department and every fire department has one of these.

-And but that that particular instrument cannot smell those Mercatans.
+But that particular instrument cannot smell those mercaptons.

 Okay.